Oviedo: Airports

-Oviedo is served by Asturias Airport, about 48 km from the center of the city; it is located in the municipality of Castrillón.
+Oviedo is served by the Asturias Airport, about 48 km from the center of the city; it is located in the municipality of Castrillón.
 The airport is connected to the city by the A-8 motorway, the A-66 motorway and scheduled bus service (Alsa).

 Public transport

 Oviedo currently has 15 bus lines and one Búho (owl) line.
 The owl services run on Saturdays, Sundays and on the eve of public holidays, except Christmas Day and Christmas Eve.
 Last two lines (Línea U y Línea V) that connect rural zones of Oviedo were implemented in March 2020 and they only operate between Monday and Friday.

 Rail

-The Oviedo railway station provides a wide range of long- and middle-distance services, in addition to regional and suburban (cercanías) services operated by Renfe, and the narrow-gauge Renfe Feve lines.
+The Oviedo railway station provides a wide range of long- and middle-distance services, in addition to regional and suburban (cercanías) services operated by Renfe.
 Within the municipality, there are others rail stations on the Cercanías Asturias network, in La Corredoria, Llamaquique, El Caleyo, Olloniego, Santa Eulalia de Manzaneda, Tudela-Veguín, Parque Principado, Colloto, Argañosa-Lavapiés, Las Campas, Las Mazas, San Claudio, Soto-Udrión, Trubia, Fuso de la Reina, and Caces.